confluentinc/confluent-cloud-secrets-engine/README.md

 secret             xxxxxxxxxx
 ```

 You should be able to see your new api key inside the list of api keys for the cluster under your account.
-It should look simialr to "INSERT PICTURE HERE"

 # Possible Errors
 ```
 command not found: vault
 ```
-This error means that the hasicorp vault cli isnt installed on the local machine.
+This error means that the hashicorp vault cli isn't installed on the local machine.
 Please read the Project Pre-Requisites for all necessary tools.

 ```
 error creating CCloud Cluster API token - Error reading ccloud/creds/test: Error making API request.